hdfiresky/Tutorials/README.md

 -   **Multi-Agent Workflow**: Utilizes a coordinated system of AI agents, each with a specific role (Outliner, Researcher, Content Writer, Simplifier), to produce high-quality content.
 -   **Dynamic & Customizable**: Generate tutorials tailored to different topics, audiences (from kids to experts), languages, and lengths.
--   **Internet-Connected AI**: Agent 4 uses a **custom web scraping tool** (built with Cloudscraper and BeautifulSoup) to perform a web search.
-It then uses a Gemini model to summarize the results, providing up-to-date information and sources.
+-   **Internet-Connected AI**: Agent 4 uses a **robust web scraping tool** (built with Playwright and BeautifulSoup) to drive a real browser for web searches.
+It then uses a Gemini model to summarize the results, providing up-to-date information and sources while bypassing anti-bot measures.
 -   **Real-Time Logging**: An activity log displays the step-by-step process of the AI agents, providing transparency into the generation workflow.
 -   **Interactive Full-Screen View**: A polished, full-screen reader mode for the generated tutorial.
 -   **On-Demand Simplification**: Within the reader, users can select complex paragraphs and have an AI agent simplify them for the chosen audience.